draios/onprem-install-docs/6.X/6.9.0/docs/07-cassandra-snitch-issue-6.0.md

 - In OnPrem 6.0 we are making changes to the Cassandra snitch we use for MultiAZ environments

+- Below is an example of how to work around this issue when running in AWS's `us-east-1` region

 - The Cassandra snitch is how Cassandra determines the "rack" or availability zone (AZ) for each node, a datum that needs to be extracted from the Kubernetes worker where the Cassandra Pod will be running and is used by Cassandra for the correct data distribution and redundancy

 - In the past, we used 3 types of snitches: